Take Control of Noisy Cybersecurity Alerts in the SOC

 Breakthrough innovation arises primarily in response to two conditions.
 One, when new technology emerges that creates new demand by fulfilling needs customers didn’t know they had.
 Think smartphones.
 A generation ago, people didn’t know they needed to be tethered to a phone the size of their palm that was also a camera, a bank, an encyclopedia and a shopping mall.
 Two, when new challenges arise that require innovation to address them.
 Think electric cars and other forms of renewable energy to combat climate change.

-In cybersecurity, until the advent of artificial intelligence (AI) and machine learning (ML), innovation has been incremental.
-But just as AI is disrupting other industries, it has changed all that.
-Bad actors are using AI and ML to mount ever more sophisticated attacks that exploit a growing attack surface.
+Until the advent of artificial intelligence (AI) and machine learning (ML), innovation has been incremental in cybersecurity.
+Bad actors are now using AI and ML to mount ever more sophisticated attacks that exploit a growing attack surface – and are creating a lot of noise and false alarms in the security operations center (SOC).
 So too must organizations adopt automated, data-driven cyber defenses that detect and mitigate threats before they can cause damage.
-Here’s a look at today’s cyber challenges and how to overcome them.

-More cyber alerts mean more false positives
+More cybersecurity alerts mean more false positives

 Security operations centers (SOCs) are on the front lines.
 And they’re being flooded with more alerts to sift through than ever:

-1. Expanding attack surface.
+- Expanding attack surface.
 The attack surface has grown significantly over the past few years.
 We’re not just talking about traditional IT or campus environments anymore.
 There are OT, IoT and IoMT devices – all with vulnerabilities that can be exploited.
 There are all the people logging in and working from anywhere.
 There’s the cloud.
 There are countless SaaS applications that we now rely upon.
 And there’s the increasingly connected global supply chain.

-2. Data, data everywhere.
+- Data, data everywhere.
 The modernization of applications has resulted in a massive increase in the volume and speed of data being generated.
 Cloud, containers, serverless applications… all this ephemeral computing power generates mountains of data that can provide signals of an attack and important context for an investigation.
 Much of it may be noise, but for security reasons it all needs to be considered and managed.

-3. Increasing threats.
+- Increasing threats.
 The threat landscape has evolved significantly in recent years, and it continues to change.
 Threat actors have become more sophisticated in their capabilities and weaponry.
 They’re able to launch complex, automated, multi-stage attacks quickly and precisely.
 And they can scale rapidly.

-4. Tool complexity.
+- Tool complexity.
 SOC teams must confront this landscape with a set of complex tools that lack integration or automation.
 Essential SOC tools include a security information and event management (SIEM) system; security orchestration, automation and response (SOAR) system; and user and entity behavior analytics (UEBA); as well as security analytics and a threat intelligence platform.
 To stitch together an investigation, analysts must toggle from one application to another, losing context and wasting precious time along the way.

-Why alert fatigue is today’s SOC reality
+Why fatigue from cybersecurity alerts are today’s SOC reality

 As many as half of these alerts may be false positives, so maybe it’s not so bad that they aren’t addressed.
 But how do you know which ones can be ignored?
 You don’t.
 That’s a real problem, because enterprises are spending fighting false positives rather than legitimate attacks.